lmarza/APAS/README.md

    > Part of the code used to collect the results is strongly based on the one of Jiang et al. ("Formalising the Robustness of Counterfactual Explanations for Neural Networks", AAAI 2023) available [here](https://github.com/junqi-jiang/robust-ce-inn).

-APΔS is tested on Python 3.8+ and PyTorch 2.x.
+APΔS is tested on Python 3.10.
 It can be installed easily into a conda environment.
 If you don't have anaconda, you can install it from here [miniconda](https://docs.conda.io/en/latest/miniconda.html).

 ```bash
 cd APAS